codefinity/Cloud-Design-Patterns/README.md

 ## Backend For Frontends

-Deciding to use the same APIs for all your Frontends?
-DONT !!!!
+Deciding to use the same APIs for all your Front-ends?
+DON'T !!!!

-At some point in time all your interfaces will
+At some point in time, all your interfaces will

 1. Look different from each other.

-2. Will make different cals to the Backend.
+2. Will make different calls to the Back-end.

 3. Will change at their own speed.

-If all your Frontends depend on a common backend service, and you make a change to one of the Frontend, the chances are that you mignt cause disruptions in the other fromtends.
+If all your Front-ends depend on a common backend service, and you change one of the Frontend, the chances are that you might cause disruptions in the other front-ends.

 Solution: Create a separate backend for each interface.
-It gives space for the frontends to evolve at their own pace.
+It gives space for the frontend to evolve at their own pace.

 Ref: https://docs.microsoft.com/en-us/azure/architecture/patterns/backends-for-frontends